 Coverage of developments about the COVID-19 pandemic have been rapid and have evolved on a daily basis since before Spring Break.
-During a recent White House briefing on COVID-19, Dr. Deborah Birx, the Coronavirus Response Coordinator, shared that we can mitigate the spread of the virus and it begins with community.
+Dr. Deborah Birx, the Coronavirus Response Coordinator, shared that we can mitigate the spread of the virus and it begins with community.
 In fact, she emphasized that our response begins and ends with community.
 The American community is going to have to do things that will make a difference.
 Yes, physical distancing will support community and in the end the community effort in physical distancing will help to push back the spread.

 While this is very sobering to see that the power of distancing can help us pass through this difficult time and save lives, we also recognize that the pandemic and the physical distancing we do will put added stressors on families and children, which could feel emotionally and mentally overwhelming.
 Below are resources we hope will boost our community both in our physical health, emotional support and mental well-being.